Derek Smith (basketball): Professional career

-Golden State Warriors (1982–1983)
+Golden State Warriors

 Smith was selected 35th overall, 13th in the second round, by the Golden State Warriors in the 1982 NBA draft.
 The rookie played sparingly, was used as a power forward and accumulated only 154 minutes in 27 games during his first year in the league.
 After his rookie season, he was waived by the Warriors and became a free agent.

-San Diego/Los Angeles Clippers (1983–1986)
+San Diego-Los Angeles Clippers

-At the request of Portland Trail Blazers general manager Stu Inman, Smith received a try out with the San Diego Clippers.
-After impressing Clippers head coach Jim Lynam, Smith was offered a minimum contract for the 1983–84 season.
+At the request of Portland Trail Blazers general manager Stu Inman, Smith was offered a tryout with the San Diego Clippers.
+After impressing Clippers head coach Jim Lynam, he was offered a minimum contract for the 1983–84 season.
 The Georgia native closed out the last 20 games of his season as the team's starting shooting guard and averaged 17.3 points per game.

-Smith's play saw a massive improvement in the 1984–85 season, during which he averaged 22.1 points and 5.3 rebounds per game.
+Smith's play saw considerable improvement in the 1984–85 season, during which he averaged 22.1 points and 5.3 rebounds per game.
 He received the Player of the Week award three times during the season and was considered a worthy candidate for the 1985 NBA All-Star Game by certain fellow players and journalists.
 His play also drew praise from Michael Jordan, who called Smith the most underrated player in the NBA.

-He started off the next season averaging 27.1 points per game in the first nine contests of the season, however, suffered a cartilage tear in his left knee.
+Smith started off the next season averaging 27.1 points per game in the first nine contests of the season, however, suffered a cartilage tear in his left knee.
 Smith's season was ultimately limited to 11 games as it was also hampered by mononucleosis.

 Latter career years

 With the relationship between Smith and the Clippers souring, the guard signed a 5-year offer sheet with the Sacramento Kings.
 However, hobbled by injuries and tendinitis in his left knee, Smith struggled to stay on the court and fulfill the expectations the franchise had placed on him.

-The guard played for the Kings from 1986 to 1989, for the Philadelphia 76ers in 1989 and 1990, and for the Boston Celtics in 1991, with his statistics declining across the board.
+Smith played for the Kings from 1986 to 1989, for the Philadelphia 76ers in 1989 and 1990, and for the Boston Celtics in 1991, with his statistics declining across the board.
 Despite only playing in 2 regular season games for the Celtics, he is still remembered by Boston fans for his heroic game 5 performance against the Pacers in the first round of the 1991 playoffs.

-In this decisive game, Smith came off the bench to score 12 key points and provide rugged defense against Chuck Person.
+In this decisive game, Smith came off the bench to score 12 points and provide rugged defense against Chuck Person.
 Smith managed to participate in the contest thanks to a knee injection, and his contribution drew heavy praise from teammate Larry Bird.